investindex/Guidelines/README.md

 &nbsp;

 <sup id="f3"> 3 </sup> If you decide to buy a residence with a person who's not your spouse or long-term partner, it is generally in everyone's best interest that the owners be [tenants in common](https://www.investopedia.com/terms/t/tenancy_in_common.asp) (TIC) rather than joint tenants.
-However, all tenants are usually still [jointly and severally liable](https://www.law.cornell.edu/wex/joint_and_several_liability) for the mortgage loan and property tax. [↩](#fn3)
+However, all tenants are usually still [jointly and severally liable](https://www.law.cornell.edu/wex/joint_and_several_liability) for the mortgage loan and property tax.
+Buying a home with a friend or acquaintance is no joke. [↩](#fn3)

 &nbsp;